XingshengXu/Learn-Python-with-Me/GifShot/README.md

 - Interactive area selection with mouse
 - Records selected screen region as an animated GIF
-- Press `q` to stop recording at any time
+- Press `ESC` to stop recording at any time
 - Adjustable frame duration
 - High-DPI screen compatible
 - Minimal dependencies